 Best for: Developing very very niche coffee preferences.

 Frequency: Every one, two, three or four weeks Types of coffee: Whole bean or freshly ground Price: $$ Delivery: Free shipping

 La Colombe: Best coffee subscription for latte

 La Colombe’s coffee will have your mouth watering before you’ve even taken a sip.
-Coffee here doesn’t just come in single flavours; instead you’ll find interesting combinations like almond butter, English toffee and mutsu apple.
+Coffee here doesn’t just come in single flavors; instead, you’ll find interesting combinations like almond butter, English toffee, and Mutsu apple.
 Sourced from all over the world, coffee via La Colombe comes with roasting tips to ensure the best of the best when it comes to sampling its unique roasts.

 La Colombe also takes it one step further from right at the beginning of the roasting process.
-Before selecting your coffee of choice, you can pick whether it’ll be brewed in all sorts of methods like iced chemex, French press cold brew, pourover, Nanopress or Cafflano.
+Before selecting your coffee of choice, you can pick whether it’ll be brewed in all sorts of methods like iced Chemex, French press cold brew, pour-over, Nanopress, or Cafflano.
 If you’re a fan of lattes, you’ll be able to enjoy this brand’s coffee even more.
-The large range of notes and combinations means, when mixing with your favourite milk, you’ll be able to appreciate each flavour, one by one.
+The large range of notes and combinations means, when mixing with your favorite milk, you’ll be able to appreciate each flavor, one by one.

 Best for: Truly understanding the vast landscapes of coffee drinking.

 Frequency: Every one, two, three or four weeks Types of coffee: Whole bean, Espresso, Turkish, stove top, Drip, Aeropress, Pourover, French press, Cold brew Price: $$ Delivery: $5

 Angel’s Cup: Best coffee subscription for blind taste testing